ericgolftourney/StoreLocatorPlus/readme.txt

 The more add-ons I sell the easier it is to put food on the table and give me more time to code cool new features.
 No ratings, no food, more hours working as the Walmart Greeter, less coolness in the plugins.

-Give me a chance to address your concerns if this plugin doesn't earn 5 stars by [contacting me](http://www.charlestonsw.com/mindset/contact-us/) directly or by posting in the [support forum](http://wordpress.org/support/plugin/store-locator-le) here at WordPress.
+Give me a chance to address your concerns if this plugin doesn't earn 5 stars by [contacting me](http://www.charlestonsw.com/mindset/contact-us/) directly or by posting in the [support forum](http://www.charlestonsw.com/forums/) at the CSA website.

 == Installation ==